-Prerequisites: HIM 101, HIM 108, HIM 110, HIM 112, CSIS 115, COLL 100 and Formal Admittance to the Health Information Management Program.

-The role of health information management and the electronic health record that includes computer hardware operating systems, networking concepts.

-that includes computer hardware, operating systems, networking concepts, and user interfaces.
+Prerequisites: HIM 101, HIM 108, HIM 110, HIM 112, CSIS 115, COLL 100.
+The role of health information management and the electronic health record that includes computer hardware, operating systems, networking concepts, and user interfaces.
 Emphasis is placed on the practical application of database management principles, data security, and information retrieval and reporting inherent in electronic health records management.

-HIM 135 Organizational Management
+HIM 135 Organizational Management in Healthcare

-Prerequisite: HIM 101, HIM 108, HIM 110, HIM 112, CSIS 115, COLL 100 and Formal Admittance to the Health Information Management Program.
+Prerequisite: HIM 101, HIM 108, HIM 110, HIM 112, CSIS 115, COLL 100.
 Students analyze the challenges and rewards of managing personnel and processes in the healthcare setting.
-Students apply human resource management practices to personnel in healthcare organizations to include budget development and control, personnel, recruitment and retention, performance.
+Students apply human resource management practices to personnel in healthcare organizations to include budget development and control, personnel, recruitment and retention,